omniedgeio/omniedge-frontend/markdowndocs/Docs/cases/hybrid-cloud.md

 ## What is the benifit to use hybrid cloud ?

-The most attractive to use hybrid cloud is the great ROI, nearly [76% of Companies are Adopting Multicloud and Hybrid Cloud Approaches](https://www.oracle.com/cloud/oracle-451-research-advisory/) according to Oracel.
+The most attractive to use hybrid cloud is the great ROI, nearly [76% of Companies are Adopting Multicloud and Hybrid Cloud Approaches](https://www.oracle.com/cloud/oracle-451-research-advisory/) according to Oracle.
 Besides this, there are benefits like [Effective application governance](https://cloud.google.com/learn/what-is-hybrid-cloud#section-3), Improved performance and reduced latency, Flexible operations.

 ## Build hybrid cloud with OmniEdge